Get involved with Green Sages:

 - contribute to policy, research, and advocacy on the impact of environmental issues on seniors.

-Monthly Green Sages Meeting: First Wednesday of every month.
-Next meeting is 2nd April 12.00pm @ COTA, Block Arcade, 4th Floor, 98 Elizabeth St, Melbourne.
+Monthly Green Sages Meeting: First Wednesday of every month, from 12.00pm at COTA Victoria, Block Arcade, 4th Floor, 98 Elizabeth St, Melbourne.

 GOING NOWHERE SUSTAINABLE ARTS PROJECT: